pathbreak/opencv/README.md

    ```

-#7 If the script finds some environment errors, it alerts you with suggestions of how to proceeed.
+   If the script finds some environment errors, it alerts you with suggestions of how to proceeed.

-#8 If there are no errors, the script automatically builds OpenCV for armeabi-v7a and arm64-v8a architectures.
+   If there are no errors, the script automatically builds OpenCV for armeabi-v7a and arm64-v8a architectures.

+**#7 Build output**
-#9 The built SDK will be created under the specified build directory (*~/androidbuild* in our example) and
+   The built SDK will be created under the specified build directory (*~/androidbuild* in our example) and
    will be named **OpenCV-<version>-android-custom-sdk.zip**.
    You can use it as described in [How to use this SDK with your Android apps](#how-to-use-this-sdk-with-your-android0-apps).